Cubic rational expressions over a finite field: Introduction

-For such investigations it is desirable to have a classification, or at least a partial classification, up to equivalence, of cubic rational expressions over a finite field.
-That appears not to be available in the literature, and is the main goal of this paper.
-The first step is describing a classification over an algebraically closed field $K$, which we do in Section~\ref{sec:cubic}.
-Because equivalence classes are the orbits of a certain action of the group $\PGL_2(K)\times\PGL_2(K)$ on the $7$-dimensional variety of all cubic rational expressions, dimension reasons show that they must involve a parametric family.
-In fact, according to Theorem~\ref{thm:cubic_expr_alg_closed}, every cubic rational expression over an algebraically closed field of characteristic different from two or three is either equivalent to $x^3$, or belongs to a certain $1$-parameter family.
-The latter are not pairwise inequivalent, but one can explicitly say which values of the parameter give rise to equivalent expressions, in terms of a cross ratio formed from the ramification points.
-We supplement that classification with corresponding classifications in characteristic two and three.
+As a preliminary step to understanding cubic expressions over a finite field, in Section~\ref{sec:cubic} we describe a classification of cubic expressions over an algebraically closed field $K$.
+This is not a hard task, but we could not locate the desired result in the literature.
+Because equivalence classes are the orbits of a certain action of the group $\PGL_2(K)\times\PGL_2(K)$ on the $7$-dimensional variety of all cubic expressions, dimension reasons show that they must involve at least one parametric family.
+In fact, according to Theorem~\ref{thm:cubic_expr_alg_closed}, every cubic expression over an algebraically closed field of characteristic different from two or three is either equivalent to $x^3$, or belongs to a certain $1$-parameter family.
+The elements of the latter are not pairwise inequivalent, but one can explicitly tell which values of the parameter give rise to equivalent expressions, in terms of a cross-ratio formed from the (up to four) ramification points of each expression.
+We supplement that classification with corresponding classifications in the small characteristics three and two.

-In order to pass from that to a classification of cubic rational expressions over a finite field $\F_q$, which we address in Section~\ref{sec:cubic_finite}, one needs, in particular, to understand how the stabilizer in $\PGL_2(\F_q)\times\PGL_2(\F_q)$ of a cubic rational expression may permute the ramification points.
-We achieve a partial such classification in Theorem~\ref{thm:cubic_expr_finite}, limited to those expressions having at most three ramification points, a restriction which we justify in Remark~\ref{rem:4_points}.
-We then give corresponding results in the small characteristics two and three in Section~\ref{sec:small_char}.
-In the case of characteristic two we can give a full classification of all cubic rational expressions over $\F_q$, in Theorem~\ref{thm:cubic_expr_finite_2}, because no such expression can have four ramification points.
-Thus, over $\F_q$ with $q$ even we find precisely $2q+2$ equivalence classes if $q$ is a square, and $2q$ otherwise.
-We also compute the cardinalities of the individual equivalence classes (that is, the orbit lengths), in Theorem~\ref{thm:cubic_expr_finite_2_count}.
+Passing from an algebraically closed ground field to a classification of cubic expressions over a finite field $\F_q$, which we address in Section~\ref{sec:cubic_finite}, requires understanding how the stabilizer in $\PGL_2(\F_q)\times\PGL_2(\F_q)$ of a cubic expression may permute its ramification points (in $\barFq\cup\{\infty\}$).
+While descending from the algebraic closure $\barFq$ to $\F_q$ could be framed in terms of a certain Galois cohomology group, that description would provide no saving in calculations over the direct approach adopted here.
+Theorem~\ref{thm:cubic_expr_finite} classifies the cubic expressions, over any finite field of characteristic at least five, that have at most three (distinct) ramification points.
+Theorem~\ref{thm:cubic_expr_finite_3} does the same in characteristic three.